 Here at Ruffles and Rain Boots, I love to share fun Disney crafts with you.
 One of my daughter’s favorite movies is Lilo and Stitch – it’s such a great story about family and we all love it around here.

-I’ve been making DIY Mickey Mouse ears for a while and this set of Lilo Mickey ears is put together like our Snow White Minnie ears.
-It’s easy, requires no-sewing, and is super fun to make.
-Let’s get started.
+I’ve been making DIY Mickey Mouse ears for a while and this set of Lilo Mickey ears is put together in. no time.

 I sketch each and every design, no matter the style of mouse ears I’m making.
 I actually think this one turned out 100 times better than my sketch.
 What do you think?